Sunday gas price update: Best and worst deals in Gainesville - NewsBreak

 Sunday gas price update: Best and worst deals in Gainesville

-As of Sunday, the most expensive gas in the Gainesville area appeared to be at Chevron, at 3328 W University Ave.
+The most expensive gas in the city Sunday registered at Chevron, at 519 W California St.

-If you want to save, check out this list of stations in the city, from most expensive to least as of 05:45 PM, Tuesday:
+If you’re hunting for a bargain, a great place to start is by steering clear of the most expensive stations in the city.
+Check out this list, starting with the most expensive as of 04:49 PM, Tuesday:

 |Regular